Director of Operations

 Shlomo is the Policy and Advocacy Officer at SAC where he prepares analysis and presentations regarding the ground situation inside Syria to facilitate policy papers, reports, op-eds and briefings with senior officials in the government and Congress.

 Shlomo has been a part of the Coalition for a Democratic Syria since September 2012, when he joined the Syrian Expatriates' Organization as a Policy Fellow.
 Before that, he interned at International Institute for Strategic Studies and at Project on Middle East Democracy.
 He has also consulted for Uri L'Tzedek, a Jewish social justice group.

 Shlomo has a B.A. from Columbia University in Political Science and Sociology, and an MPhil in Modern Society and Global Transformations from Cambridge University.
 He has been an activist for human rights, atrocities prevention and Jewish-Arab dialogue for nearly 10 years.
+He is also the cofounder of Jews for Human Rights in Syria.
 He has ancestry from the Jewish communities of Aleppo, Syria.

 Chad is government relations officer at SAC where he assists the government relations team with research in advocacy focused on Congress.
 Chad has over two decades of experience monitoring Congress as a staffer at LegiStorm, Gallery Watch, and Congressional Quarterly.
 He holds a Masters in International Affairs from American University.

 Outreach and In-District Advocacy